 - Inflation protector – The OMA has no minimum inflation rider.
 Individual coverage offers a minimum 2%.

-- Discount.
-The OMA offers a rebate only on the first $10,000 per month of coverage.
+- Discount/Rebate.
+The OMA offers an annual premium refund on the first $10,000 per month of coverage.
+In 2018, this refund was 0%.
 An individual plan offers a discount of up to 25% on up to $30,000 per month of coverage.